tinacms/tina.io/content/guides/general/inline-blocks/hero-to-block.md

   //...
 }

-export const hero_template = {
+export const heroBlock = {
+  Component: Hero,
+  template: {
     label: 'Hero',
     defaultItem: {
       headline: 'Suspended in a Sunbeam',
       subtext:
         'Dispassionate extraterrestrial observer are creatures of the cosmos courage of our questions.', },
     fields: [],
+  },
 }
 ```